marvinkreis/rofi-file-browser-extended/README.md

 ## Features

 * Icons depending on file type
+* Enter any absolute path to directly switch to it
 * Open files with custom commands (`open custom`)
 * Open multiple files without closing rofi (`open multi`)
 * Output the absolute file path to stdout instead of opening a file (`dmenu mode`)